zm-git-dev/vogue/README.md

 Options:
   -s, --sample-lims-id TEXT  Input sample lims id
-  -m, --many                 Load all lims samples if no other options are
+  -m, --many                 Load all LIMS samples if no other options are
                              selected
-  --dry                      Load from sample or not. (dry-run) -f, --load-from TEXT       load from this sample lims id.
+  --dry                      Load from sample or not. (dry-run) -f, --load-from TEXT       load from this sample LIMS id.
 Use if load all
                              broke.
 Start where it ended -n, --new                  Use this flag if you only want to load samples that dont exist in the database